scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 share-img: https://scott.ai/img/build_an_ai/ai_1a.jpg
 ---

 I have a mental model for AI.
+Thought I'd share it :-)

-I find this immensely useful for sleeping peacefully in the
+I find the model
-AI revolution.
+immensely useful for understanding deeply complex, mathematical techniques as well as abstract, high-level coding in AI programs.
+The analogy also helps me work with clients to build massive data pipelines that drive billion-dollar businesses.
 I disagree with naysayers who slam analogies to brain function.
-I personally find the analogy _very_ helpful.
+I personally find those analogies _very_ helpful.

 <img alt="i1" width="500" src="https://scott.ai/img/build_an_ai/ai_1a.jpg">